zutrinken/Scapegoat/readme.md

 * Slider Image Size ```1440x486```
 * Post Image Size ```720x243```
-* first of all, you have to insert some informations about yourself in your profile-section
+* First of all, you have to insert some informations about yourself in your profile-section
-* use custom menues and insert the start-page to the main-menu, if you want to display the home icon in your header menu
+* Use custom menues and insert the start-page to the main-menu, if you want to display the home icon in your header menu
-* use widgets for the sidebar and footer.
+* Use widgets for the sidebar and footer.
 The footer looks best with 4 Widgets with approximately equal heights.
 Don't use menu widgets in the footer, there is a separate footer-menu
 * Firefox on Windows don't load the fonts of the theme.
 To fix that, you have to insert this on top of your **.htaccess**:
 ```<FilesMatch "\.(ttf|otf|eot|woff|svg)$">Header set Access-Control-Allow-Origin "*"</FilesMatch>```
 * If custom excerpts are active you can also show a video above it.
 You have to use the custom field "video" with the value of your iframe-code.